Develop your leadership and management skills with our resources, advice and online courses.

 So how can these skills – as the glue of all management skills – be developed?

-- Read books, articles or take dedicated courses on improving communication skills.
+- Read books and articles or take dedicated courses on improving communication skills

 - Always use simple language.
-Some of your staff may have imposter syndrome too and be worried about asking questions because you used an unfamiliar term.
+Some of your staff may have different needs or be worried about asking questions because you used an unfamiliar term

-- Always give everyone eye contact, while briefly breaking eye contact every ten seconds or so.
+- Try to give everyone eye contact, while briefly breaking eye contact every ten seconds or so

 By now, you’ll have probably realised that a day in the life of a manager is filled with decisions.